sparkfabrik/company-playbook/content/job-roles/operations.md

 We explained Sparkfabrik only employs _developers_.
 Sure there are differences and each person has her own natural or acquired inclination.
 We broadly recognize four _Specialities_ that qualifies you as a developer and do our best to make you shine in accordance with your nature.
 During your career you will be probably cover more than a single speciality, even at the same time.

-* **Analyst**: Analysts are great when it comes to map a domain, understand complexity and express it in a clear, rational, understandable form.
+* **Analyst**: Analysts are great when it comes to map a domain, fathom complexity and express it in a clear, rational, understandable form.
 Analysts may not always have a solution at hand but for sure they know when a need is fulfilled or a problem is solved.
 Analysts skills make for great Product Owners.
 * **Architect**: Architects describe the best possible solution to a framed problem.
 They are great decision makers, understand the long term implications of technical choices, know how to quickly probe, understand and adapt and always grasp the big picture.
 * **Specialist**: Specialists are vertically expert in a discipline or area, be it writing software, cloud operations, implementing Agile or UX design.
 Those are the most keen to work in pair with project teams on the long run, when there are critical challenges.
 * **Manager**: Managers make things work.
 They coach, measure, plan, steer and ultimately support people to give their best, remove obstacles, improve their processes and procedures.
 In Sparkfabrik people are never managed, work is.
 So managers govern but never rule.

 ## How to advance

-We track and rule [people career advancement](/job-roles/career-advancement.md) to make it fair and clear to everybody.
+We track and rule [people career advancement](/our-company/career-advancement.md) to make it fair and clear to everybody.